robfatland/nexus/data/api.md

 ```

-Here is an alternative Python `requests.get()` call passing the key-value information as a dictionary called `params`:
+Here is an alternative Python `requests.get()` call passing the key-value information in the request body
+as dictionary `params`:

 ```